 The ICARe Pet Food Pantry is located at 103 Market Street in Iroquois, IL right next to our main shelter.
 It is open to Iroquois County residents ONLY and a completed application and photo ID is required before receiving pet food for the first time.
 Applicants must be senior citizens age 65 and older, OR receive some type of government aid to qualify.
 Please call us for complete details.
 Our Pantry is open the second Sunday of every month from noon until 3pm.
 The dates for 2019 are as follows:

 You may report your pet missing or a pet that you have found 24 hours a day by calling the shelter at 815-429-4028.
 Stray dogs in Iroquois County, IL MUST be reported to Irq.
 Co.
 Animal Control at 815-432-4918 BEFORE calling ICARe.
 Please note: It is illegal for our shelter to pick up a stray dog in Iroquois County, so please dont ask.

-To reclaim an animal that is currently in our care, please bring proof of ownership and a photo ID card.
+To reclaim a cat that is currently in our care, please bring proof of ownership and a photo ID card.
 Proof of ownership can be in the form of vet bills, county registration, or pictures.
 Be prepared to pay a fee in CASH, as no checks are accepted for these fees.
 Our fees are minimal, reflecting only our ACTUAL COST of medical services rendered to the animal.
 Any cat entering the shelter is immediately given Flea medication, dewormer, and Distemper vaccine.